AlirioLau/metalkit.github.io/_posts/2016-06-23-using-metalkit-part-15.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter15_3.gif "3")

 This is a bit awkward!
-The output looks like someone would walk in a dark cave, next to the wall and carrying a torch.
+The output looks like a spotlight.
 Replace the last three lines we added with this block of code:

 {% highlight swift %}uv = uv * 2;
 radius = 1;